Ferratauris/hugo/content/en/webhosting/000webhosting.md

 Click on the Bulk actions dropdown menu and pick Delete.
 Hit the Apply button.

-Now we install our own plugins.
+## Now we install our own plugins.

 On the left side, click Add New
 On the right side, we can search for plugins.

-The first one will be Classic editior.
-I don't know why, but everytime I try to write a new post, It never gets saved.
+The first one will be Classic editor.
+I don't know why, but every time I try to write a new post, It never gets saved.
 I have found Classic Editor helps with that.
 So just click install now.
 It will install Classic Editor.
 This can be activated after installation is done, by clicking on Activate.